yeozhenhao/Java-Matching-algorithm/README.md

 |*Getters*|

-Setters are the opposite; they enable you to set a specific attribute data from any Player object.\ Note that we need to define each setter function as **void** as we do not expect setter functions to return any value to us.\
+Setters are the opposite; they enable you to set a specific attribute data from any Player object.\ Note that we need to define each setter function as **void** as we do not expect setter functions to return any value to us.

-**this** is used to refer to the Player object in question.
+The [**this** Keyword](https://www.w3schools.com/java/ref_keyword_this.asp) is used to refer to the Player object in question.
 Basically, we will set the attribute of the <ins>specific instance</ins> of the Player object when the setter function is called.

 | ![](./matching/pics/setters.png)